 EXERCISE NOTES: Perform the Weighted Dip to failure, and immediately proceed to the Bodyweight Dip.
 Perform it to failure as well, and immediately proceed to the Assisted Dip.
 There is no rest between drops.

-This superset was designed to focus on the long head, taking it through both of the extremes of maximum stretch and maximum contraction.
+This cable machine superset was designed to focus on the long head, taking it through both of the extremes of maximum stretch and maximum contraction.

 We’ll perform an overhead Cable Triceps Pushaway (also known as overhead triceps extensions) for the stretch component.
-Since this is the stretched position of the long head, I try to accentuate that by allowing the arms to drift a little bit higher on every rep to make sure I’m getting a good stretch on the long head.
+Since the overhead extensions create a stretched position of the long head, I try to accentuate that by allowing the arms to drift a little bit higher on every rep to make sure I’m getting a good stretch on the long head.

-As soon as I’m done with that set, I immediately transition right into the Drag Pushdown, also done on a cable machine.
+As soon as I’m done with that cable extension set, I immediately transition right into the Drag Pushdown, also done on a cable machine.

-The difference between this and a typical Triceps Pushdown is the placement of my hands.
-Instead of being away from my body they’re right up against my chest, literally trying to ride my ribcage all the way down as you extend your elbow.
+The difference between these cable push-downs and a typical rope triceps pushdown is the placement of my hands.
+Instead of being away from your body they’re right up against your chest, literally trying to ride your ribcage all the way down as you extend your elbow.

 This gets the elbows back into extension, which is key if you want to put that triceps long head into a fully shortened position.

 EXERCISE NOTES: Perform the Triceps Push Away on a cable machine for a rep range of 10-12RM and proceed immediately to the Drag Pushdown using the same weight, also using the cable station.
 Perform 3 sets with no rest during the combo but taking rest between sets.

 We’ll want to be sure we’re addressing the strength curves I talked about earlier.

 One triceps exercise that is ideal for this is the Rocking Triceps Pushdown which you’ll do on a cable station.